Make Pain a Thing of the Past with the help of Spinal Cord Stimulator- 2019 Costs.

 Generally, a successful outcome for a spinal cord stimulator implant patient is one in which the patient experiences a 50%-70% decrease in pain.
 Most patients report that their stimulator creates a tingling sensation that different individuals say feels pleasant or manageable, and should you feel as though the stimulator sensations are unmanageable, the device can be removed safely without damaging the nerves or spinal cord.

-How Much Do Spinal Cord Stimulators Cost?
+How Much Does Spinal Cord Stimulator Surgery Cost?

 The cost for both the spinal cord stimulator and the procedure depends on many factors, such as the type of stimulator (some are rechargeable, others are not), the location of the office, the health of the patient, and the needs for your recovery.